numalariamodeling/faculty-enrich-2022-examples/README.md

       error, however the simulation can still successfully run and finish.
     - If there are problems with running locally, you can peek into [Week 6](#week6) on how to change `SetupParser` to run on _COMPS_ (requires login)!
-- Go to the experiment folder to notice the generated simulation experiment named ' username_FE_2022_example_w1___2022_04_29_02_14_46_106520' The last part after the '___' is the experiment id and changes with each simulation.
+- Go to the `experiments/` folder to notice the generated simulation experiment named ' username_FE_2022_example_w1___2022_04_29_02_14_46_106520' The last part after the '___' is the experiment id and changes with each simulation.
 - Update expt_id in `analyze_exampleSim_w1.py` Line 14 (copy number sequence after ___, also printed to console)
 - Run analyzer via `python analyze_exampleSim_w1.py`
-- Inspect `simulation_outputs` to see generated simulation results (csv files)
+- Inspect `simulation_outputs/` to see generated simulation results (csv file and plot)
 - Done!

 <details><summary><span>Check results</span></summary>